 News Home & Design 'Tiny Loft One' is a Modern Micro-Home With a Big Bathtub Measuring 265 square feet, this tiny house has a compact kitchen and an enormous bathroom (with a full-sized bathtub)!
-By Kimberley Mok Writer McGill University Cornell University Kimberley Mok is a former architect who covered architecture and the arts for Treehugger starting in 2007. our editorial process Updated December 31, 2020 01:37PM EST Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Dec 31, 2020 Haley Mast BILDWERK Visualisierung Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Like the people who create them, each tiny house is a unique creation, often designed to carefully respond to the varying needs of its inhabitants.
+By Kimberley Mok Kimberley Mok Twitter Writer McGill University Cornell University Kimberley Mok is a former architect who has been covering architecture and the arts for Treehugger since 2007.
+Learn about our editorial process Updated December 31, 2020 01:37PM EST Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process BILDWERK Visualisierung Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Like the people who create them, each tiny house is a unique creation, often designed to carefully respond to the varying needs of its inhabitants.
 Some are built by college students testing out a mortgage-free lifestyle, while others are constructed for empty nesters looking to downsize after their children leave home.
 There's also a good number of smaller-sized homes built by those simply looking to consciously ditch the wasteful, over-consumerist way of life, and to find a way around the unaffordable housing market and get out of the so-called "rent trap."
 And like the diverse multitudes of people they house, tiny homes come in all kinds of styles, whether that's of the more rustic bent, or of the ultra-modern flavor.
 Coming from Germany, Tiny Lofts is one tiny house builder that manages to mix these two polar opposites (and even add a tiny touch of luxury) in their latest model, the 265-square-foot Tiny Loft One.
 BILDWERK Visualisierung From the outside, we see that the Tiny Loft One boasts a modernist look, thanks to its metal cladding from top to bottom, and its simple but bold gabled form.
 However, these modern, more industrial elements are balanced with the more traditional materials of cedar shingling that covers the entry and rear facades – a nice, contrasting touch.
 Visualisierung We love how firewood storage has been incorporated into the frame around the entrance door – making it not only convenient to grab some wood when needed, but also adding an intriguing visual component.
 BILDWERK Visualisierung Once inside, we see that the layout is quite different from the "typical" tiny house that might have its kitchen situated along the length of the house.
 In the Tiny Loft One, the kitchen is located on the short side of the house, right up against the residual spaces left by the entry corridor.
 BILDWERK Visualisierung It's a departure from the oft-used layout of the kitchen "work triangle" that attempts to minimize the amount of movement and effort needed to go between stove, sink, and refrigerator – admittedly, it really does reduce the amount of space that this kitchen occupies.
 In any case, everything is well-lit, there's plenty of wall-hung shelving and cabinetry to store kitchen appliances, and utensils and chairs are hung off the walls to maximize space.
 The addition of a fold-down dining table helps to clear off some extra floor area too.
 Above the kitchen, we see a secondary loft that can be used for even more storage, or as an option, with a larger mezzanine built to accommodate a guest or for work.
 BILDWERK Visualisierung The living room evokes a balance between modernity and homey rusticity, and feels open and airy, thanks to the high ceiling, and the huge patio doors leading out to the outdoor deck.
 BILDWERK Visualisierung When weather permits, the doors can be fully opened to bring the outdoors inside, while increasing the usable floor area as well.
 BILDWERK Visualisierung Upstairs in the main sleeping loft, there's enough space for a larger mattress, shelving, and an operable window to let in fresh air.
 BILDWERK Visualisierung The bathroom is below the main bedroom, and what a bathroom it is!
 It's quite roomy by tiny house standards.
 Here we see the sink, vanity, and mirror – along with the lovely tiling for the backsplash.
 BILDWERK Visualisierung Here is the wall-mounted toilet, which helps to save space, and more of that gorgeous tiling.
 BILDWERK Visualisierung The crowning touch of this lovely little residence is this incredible full-sized bathtub and its huge window, a real luxury in a tiny house.
 While some may eschew such a large item in what's already a small living space, for others, it may be what makes their tiny house "home" for them.
 Perhaps that's the best thing about tiny houses – you can build it to your liking, downsizing on some things, but not compromising on other things (like a proper bathtub for soaking in).
 BILDWERK Visualisierung There are a lot of things to like about this somewhat modern, somewhat rustic tiny house, from its compact kitchen to its (relatively) giant bathtub.
 It's quite affordable too, with prices starting at $59,850 depending on which customizable options are chosen.
 To find out more, visit Tiny Lofts.